golden temple

 • The founding gurus of Sikhism declared the equality of women and men in the eyes of God during the 15th and 16th centuries.

-• In the Gurudwara’s kitchen, all individuals are regarded as equals, with no discrimination based on caste, religion, gender, or social status.
+• In the Gurudwara’s kitchen, all individuals are regarded as equals, and there is no discrimination based on caste, religion, gender, or social status.

 • The kitchen serves not only food but also the essence of humanity, feeding every hungry soul with compassion.